affrae/ghas-report-downloader/README.md

 ## To Be Done

-- Better details in the list reports function to help choose which report
+- [ ] Better details in the list reports function to help choose which report
-- Download the report
+- [ ] Download the report
-- Better docs
+- [ ] Better docs
+- [ ] Support for GitHub Enterprise Server
+- [ ] Support for GitHub AE